 Restore Your iDevice

 Sometimes you lose SMS or iMessages when connected via unreliable internet connections.
-Hopefully, you backed up via iTunes or iCloud before you updated your iPhone or other iDevice.
-If so, then let’s restore your iPhone or other iDevice by using that backup.
+Hopefully, you backed up via iTunes or iCloud before you updated your iPhone or another iDevice.
+If so, then let’s restore your iPhone or another iDevice by using that backup.
 Your backups contain the SMS and iMessages that aren’t showing up so that’s why we’re restoring.

 If you backup on iCloud, check out this guide on how-to restore your iPhone with iCloud.

 If you backup using iTunes on your computer, follow these steps on how-to restore your lost messages by using iTunes.

 Connect Your Device to Your Computer